glella/rates/README.md

 Wrote them in that exact order:
 - Very quickly got it done in Python running as script.
 Pulled quite a few hairs to get it running smoothly as a frozen executable in somebody else's computer.
-- Refreshing simple to code it in Go despite being new to the language.
+- Refreshingly simple to code it in Go despite being new to the language.
 Took the same time to get it done as in Python.
 - Straightforward implementation in Rust although had to pay deeper attention to ownership details.
 Took twice as long to code compared to Go and Python.

 Executable sizes: